RamiresOliv/cobalt/README.md

 ## 💻 Usage

 first of all, you just need to run the cobalt.exe to execute any `.ct` file.<br>
-depending on the situation, you may use `cobalt.lua` directly, it will push all the sequence at `src`
+depending on the situation, you may use `cobalt.lua` directly, it will push all the sequence at `src`<br>

+if you want to call cobalt, always use the `call.lua` file, and never `main.lua`.
+Because `main` is there for the executables.
+And `call` is directly to `src/index.lua`.

 #### - Terminal examples: